 You don’t want to keep anything flammable or any combustibles near the unit.
 It would be best if you kept paints and cleaning fluids far from the oil burner.

 - Check underneath the oil burner for leaks.
 If you see an oil puddle under the burner, this means that the gaskets and seals will need replacing.

 - Use your senses.
 Does the unit make odd noises?
 Does it vibrate excessively?
 Does the burner’s motor or fuel pump sound like it’s straining?
 Does the burner give off any smoke, or are the flame tips black?

 Regular System Maintenance

 Regularly scheduled maintenance can help your oil burner run for years without issues.
 Here are some tasks that a professional should perform on your oil burner as part of regular maintenance.

-- One task that can improve oil burner efficiency, increase its lifespan, and save the homeowner money is having the unit’s interior cleaned thoroughly.
+- Have the interior cleaned thoroughly.
+This can improve oil burner efficiency, increase its lifespan, and save any homeowner money.
 Soot build-up inside the burner prevents it from burning oil efficiently.